actualbudget/docs/docs/config/https.md

 1. Enter your server URL and click OK.
 2. If you see an error message asking you to select your certificate, choose the appropriate certificate and try again.

-**Note:** If you have generated your certificate using [mkcert](https://github.com/FiloSottile/mkcert) you need to specify the root CA certificate - not the certificate your server is pointing to.
+**Note:** If you have generated your certificate using [mkcert](https://github.com/FiloSottile/mkcert), specify the root CA certificate - not the certificate your server is pointing to.
 To do this:
 1. Run the command ```mkcert -CAROOT``` to find the directory of root certificate.
 2. Navigate to that directory to locate the ```rootCA.pem``` certificate
 3. Specify the ```rootCA.pem``` certificate in the desktop app.